onsi/gomega/index.md

 `gexec.Start` calls `command.Start` for you and forwards the command's `stdout` and `stderr` to `io.Writer`s that you provide.
 In the code above, we pass in Ginkgo's `GinkgoWriter`.
 This makes working with external processes quite convenient: when a test passes no output is printed to screen, however if a test fails then any output generated by the command will be provided.

-> If you want to see all your ouput regardless of test status, just run `ginkgo` in verbose mode (`-v`) - now everything written to `GinkgoWriter` makes it onto the screen.
+> If you want to see all your output regardless of test status, just run `ginkgo` in verbose mode (`-v`) - now everything written to `GinkgoWriter` makes it onto the screen.

 ### Sending signals and waiting for the process to exit